 If you have been charged or you know someone who has, please call Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC today to speak with a Pittsburgh-area criminal defense attorney who can provide a free legal consultation.
 We are available 24/7 at (412) 281-2146.

-Consequences for Distribution and Trafficking
+Penalties for Drug Distribution & Trafficking

 If you are charged with illegal drug distribution, it means that you have been arrested for allegedly selling or delivering controlled substances.
 Trafficking is the term used for illegal drug sales and distribution.

-Your penalties for a federal drug conviction for distribution or trafficking will vary according to several factors which include:
+Your penalties for a federal drug conviction for distribution or trafficking drugs will vary according to several factors which include:

-• The type of controlled substances involved.
+- The type of controlled substances involved.

-• The quantity of controlled substances involved.
+- The quantity of controlled substances involved.

-• Your prior convictions.
+- Your prior convictions.

-• Whether you were caught on school property.
+- Whether you were caught on school property.

-• Whether you were bringing the controlled substance into Pennsylvania from outside the country.
+- Whether you were bringing the controlled substance into Pennsylvania from outside the country.

 If you are convicted of a federal distribution or trafficking charge, you may face years in prison.
 For example, trafficking a Schedule I drug like heroin carries at least a five year prison sentence for a first offense.
 You will also have to pay a significant fine.